Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Introduction

-To address the need for a low-cost, flexible and precise tele-US solution, the concept of mixed reality (MR) ``Human Teleoperation'' was introduced in \cite{Black:2023} and expanded on in \cite{Black:2024}.
-Within healthcare, MR has been applied in surgical training and planning to enable 3D visualization of anatomy \cite{Sanchez-Margallo:2021}, and for enhancing navigation in ultrasound-guided needle biopsies \cite{Groves:2022}.
+To address the need for a low-cost, flexible, and precise tele-US solution, mixed reality (MR) ``Human Teleoperation" was introduced in \cite{Black:2023} and expanded in \cite{Black:2024}.
+In healthcare, MR has been used for surgical training, 3D anatomical visualization \cite{Sanchez-Margallo:2021}, and improving navigation in ultrasound-guided needle biopsies \cite{Groves:2022}.
 In human teleoperation, rather than rendering static overlay images or pointers, MR is used to render a dynamic virtual guiding US transducer, controlled in real time by a remote expert.
-The novice (or ``follower'') follows the virtual transducer as if they are a flexible, cognitive robot.
-This tightly coupled hand-over-hand control is more precise than tele-mentored US while being more accessible and portable than robotic US.
+The novice (``follower") follows the virtual transducer, acting as a flexible, cognitive robot.
+This approach offers greater precision than tele-mentored US while being more accessible and portable than robotic US.

-In \cite{Black:2023:IJCARS}, human participants ($n=11$) were evaluated for their ability to track pose and force through MR cues in the human teleoperation system.
-The results demonstrated the feasibility of using this concept for accurate and quick teleoperation.
-Additionally, the system latency was evaluated in \cite{Black:2024:TMRB} which characterized delays in both the communication system and human response time.
-The system achieved communication round-trip delays of $40 \pm 10$ ms over 5G and $5.8 \pm 3.3$ ms over WiFi with typical throughputs.
-These results demonstrated the system was network agnostic and could achieve the rates required for teleoperation.
+The feasibility of using human teleoperation for tele-US remains unexplored.
+Previous work \cite{Black:2023:IJCARS} did not replicate the small, precise motions required for US, nor did it account for communication latency over large distances \cite{Black:2024:TMRB}.
+Additionally, understanding the impressions from individuals living in remote communities is imperative for guiding future translation.
+To address these gaps, we conducted 11 remote abdominal US scans using human teleoperation to answer the following questions:

-The feasibility of using human teleoperation specifically for tele-US has not yet been evaluated.
-US examinations typically require small but precise motions which were not replicated in \cite{Black:2023:IJCARS}.
-Additionally, communication latency caused by large distances was not captured in \cite{Black:2024:TMRB}.
-As such, we evaluated the feasibility of using mixed reality human teleoperation for tele-US by performing remote US scans with sonographers and healthy participants separated by a large distance.
-Two expert sonographers positioned at the University of British Columbia, Vancouver, Canada performed 11 remote ultrasound scans with 10 different followers located 754~km away in Skidegate, Canada using the human teleoperation system.
-In this paper, we first summarize new developments made to the human teleoperation system, then describe the remote tele-US tests we performed.
-Finally, the results from follower and expert questionnaires and the quality of the US images are presented and discussed.
+\begin{enumerate} \item To what extent can inexperienced individuals from remote communities use the system as a follower? \item To what extent can interpretable US images be acquired in a truly remote setting using the system? \end{enumerate}